 The story, “TV’s Revival, From Trump to #MeToo,” chronicled the ups and downs of TV stars.

-Lesson to remember and relevance to our business: The story noted how the firings of Matt Lauer, Charley Rose, and Bill O’Reilly had little effect on their networks.
+Lesson to remember and relevance to our business: The story noted how the firings of Matt Lauer, Charlie Rose, and Bill O’Reilly had little effect on their networks.
 “These guys were stars and, the theory held, brought in big ratings,” the story said.
 Much in this story is easily transferable to PR.
 Many so-called PR stars believed they were indispensable.
 Termination surprises them.
 So, always be nice to people you supervise when you’re on the top, because you might meet them in a supervisory position at another agency when you’re job hunting.

 "Furious Trump Snaps at Bannon Over His Ridicule in Book” (NY Times, Jan.
 4).